Martin Beck

-Martin Beck is a fictional Swedish police detective and the main character in a series of ten novels by Maj Sjöwall and Per Wahlöö, collectively titled The Story of a Crime.
+Martin Beck is a fictional Swedish police detective, the main character in the series of ten novels by Maj Sjöwall and Per Wahlöö, collectively titled The Story of a Crime.
 Frequently referred to as the Martin Beck stories, all were adapted into films between 1967 and 1994.
-Six were adapted for the series featuring Gösta Ekman as Martin Beck.
+Six were adapted for a series featuring Gösta Ekman as Martin Beck.

-Between 1997 and 2018, there were also 38 films (some released direct for video and broadcast on television) based on the characters, with Peter Haber as Martin Beck.
+Between 1997 and 2026, there were also 54 films (some released direct for video and broadcast on television) based on the characters, with Peter Haber as Martin Beck.
 Apart from the core duo of Beck and his right-hand man Gunvald Larsson, the latter adaptations bear little resemblance to the plots of the original series.
 They feature a widely different and evolving cast of characters, though roughly similar themes and settings around Stockholm.

 Series

 Maj Sjöwall, joint author of the series.

 During the 1960s and 1970s, Sjöwall and Wahlöö conceived and wrote a series of ten police procedural novels about the exploits of detectives from the special homicide commission of the Swedish national police; in these the character of Martin Beck was the protagonist.
 (Both authors also wrote novels separately.)
 For the Martin Beck series, they plotted and researched each book together, and then wrote alternate chapters simultaneously.
 The books cover ten years and are renowned for extensive character and setting development throughout the series.
 This is in part due to careful planning by Sjöwall and Wahlöö.